-And how are you a citizen?
+And how does one become a citizen of Katzmania?
 You're born into it.
-You've grown up with Giant Claw on its endless Creature Feature local TV appearances through the late-60s to early-80s, and even as a child at it's absurdity, as if Big Bird or some obscene muppet show cast-off had somehow infiltrated adult military 'serious' programming, like Harpo Marx at the custom's desk.
+You've grown up with Giant Claw on its endless Creature Feature local TV appearances through the late-60s to early-80s, and even as a child you laughed at it's absurdity.
+It was as if Big Bird or some obscene muppet show cast-off had somehow infiltrated adult military 'serious' programming, like Harpo Marx at the custom's desk.
 As a kid regularly excluded from adult conversation, seeing them trying to pass this thing off as a threat was very comforting.
-Now, forty years later, you come back from the doctor after waiting for the results of your first chest X-ray after 33 years of smoking, needing see a monster you can sneer at and safely destroy with some atomic spitballs, something to bring icicle familiarity like a snowman pining puddleward, missing every departed drop, as he meshes into the hot asphalt of your hellish reality.
+Now, forty years later, you come back from the doctor after waiting for the results of your first chest X-ray after 33 years of smoking.
+You're needing see a monster you can sneer at and safely destroy with some atomic spitballs, something to bring icicle familiarity like a snowman pining puddleward as he meshes into the hot asphalt of your hellish reality.
 Not that I'd ever drink water (except constantly) but water never runs out.

 HAWKS' WIDENING GYRE

 To enjoy a film endlessly over and over, decade after decade, it must have--as Hawks famously said--a few good scenes and no bad ones.
 And every year I find new bad ones in some old favorites and new good ones in others.
-The Big Sleep for example never falters, The plot just becomes clearer until you know who killed whom better even than Herr Chandler himself.
-And then the preview version with scenes missing from the version we've seen dozens of times like some cherished noir bible --like a gift from movie god, with new scenes, others different, and all of it sparkly and holy.
+The Big Sleep for example never falters, The plot just becomes clearer until you know who killed whom better even than Chandler himself.
+And then the preview version shows up, like a gift from movie god, with new scenes, others different, and all of it sparkly and holy.

-But then there's the previous Hawks-Bogie-Bacall joint, To Have and Have Not (1944), which has all sorts of inconsistencies that become apparent around the 20th viewing: First off there's the money issues, which bother me more and more every time: For a guy supposedly as sharp as old Bogart's Harry Morgan is supposed to be would never let a shifty American tourist run up an $825 tab on his boat, not without paying half at least up front.
+But then there's the previous Hawks-Bogie-Bacall joint, To Have and Have Not (1944), which has all sorts of inconsistencies that become apparent around the 20th viewing.
+First off, there's the money issues, which bother me more and more every time: A guy supposedly as sharp as old Bogart's Harry Morgan is supposed to be would never let a shifty American tourist run up an $825 tab on his boat, not without paying half at least up front.
 Dude's got no deposit, no fishing ability or coolness in evidence, but Harry takes him out again and again.
-That seems pretty stupid.
+That seems pretty stupid, Harry.
 It's enough that in the heat of summer, I'm made as stressed out as if I was reading a bad news bank statement.
 I'm stressed out in ways old Jeff Morrow and his hearty Pierre never made me.
 How can such a cool customer like Harry be so naive?
-If I can't trust Bogie to take good financial care of himself (and others) via advance deposits and pay-as-you-go arrangements, how can I sink into Hawksian male bonding contentment, that 'finally found a worthy alpha male' trust and adoration that relieves the stress of maybe having COPD or some other smoking related breathing ailment for a movie devotee like myself?
+If I can't trust Bogie to take good financial care of himself (and others) via advance deposits and pay-as-you-go arrangements, how can I sink into Hawksian male bonding contentment, that 'finally found a worthy alpha male' trust and adoration that relieves the stress of COPD or some other smoking related breathing ailment for a movie devotee like myself?
 Not even mentioning how Bogie himself died--the terrible price of looking so damned cool, for meeting Death halfway, like a sport.